kweinerman/homework-1/README.md

 Added an ID to the header to make the header into a navigation tool

+## Credits
+Credit to DU Bootcamp for the original web design

+Credit to Dan K and Jeff F for building the assignment

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.